PulsarHRI/pulsarhri.github.io/docs/Classes-06-ActuatorOperation.md

 - A proportional controller governs the position loop.
 - This loop operates over the speed and torque control layers, ensuring smooth and accurate positioning.

-### 4. Impedance Control
+### 4. Impedance Control (Under development)

+!!! important
+    DO NOT USE THIS MODE AS IT IS UNDER DEVELOPMENT

 This advanced mode simulates mechanical impedance (stiffness and damping) by manipulating motor currents at a low level.
 It is particularly useful for applications requiring compliant or human-interactive behavior.

 ## Special-Purpose Modes